AFN Staff

 Executive Director

-In addition to her role at AFN, Rev. Sexton currently serves as the Board President of the Justa Center, President of the Alumni Council of Lexington Theological Seminary, and sits on the Board of Directors for Bread for the World.
-She is also pursuing her Doctorate of Ministry at Lexington Theological Seminary; she anticipates graduating in June 2025.
+In addition to her role at AFN, she serves as Board President of the Justa Center and on the Board of Directors for Bread for the World.

 Interfaith Manager

 Vasu Bandhu is serving as Interfaith Manager for the Arizona Faith Network; as member on the International Youth Committee of Religions for Peace; as a Global Council Trustee from North America for the United Religions Initiative; and as Chair for the North American Interfaith Network.
-He has served the interfaith movement since age 18.
-After several years of collaborating with diverse religions, he joined the Dhammapada Sangha (a new independent Buddhist community).
+Since the age of 18, he has dedicated his life to serve the interfaith movement.
+After several years of service in promoting interfaith collaboration with diverse religions, including diverse Buddhist traditions, he decided to join the Dhammapada Sangha (a new lineage and independent community, started and self-determined as a Buddhist community by Sifu Koio Samadhi).

 Southern Arizona Community Organizer